JuliaAI/MLJ.jl/paper/paper.md

 # Introduction

-Statistical modelling, and the building of complex modelling pipelines, is a cornerstone of modern data science.
-Most experienced data scientists rely on high-level open source modelling toolboxes - such as sckit-learn [@Pedregosa2001; @Buitinck2013] (Python); Weka [@Holmes1994] (Java); mlr [@BischlEtal2016] and caret [@Kuhn2008] (R) - for quick blueprinting, testing, and creation of deployment-ready models.
+Statistical modeling, and the building of complex modeling pipelines, is a cornerstone of modern data science.
+Most experienced data scientists rely on high-level open source modeling toolboxes - such as sckit-learn [@Pedregosa2001; @Buitinck2013] (Python); Weka [@Holmes1994] (Java); mlr [@BischlEtal2016] and caret [@Kuhn2008] (R) - for quick blueprinting, testing, and creation of deployment-ready models.
 They do this by providing a common interface to atomic components, from an ever-growing model zoo, and by providing the means to incorporate these into complex work-flows.
-Practitioners are able to build increasingly sophisticated composite models, as exemplified in the strategies of top contestants in machine learning competitions such as Kaggle.
+Practitioners are wanting to build increasingly sophisticated composite models, as exemplified in the strategies of top contestants in machine learning competitions such as Kaggle.

-MLJ (Machine Learning in Julia) [@MLJ] is a toolbox written in Julia that provides a common interface and meta-algorithms for selecting, tuning, evaluating, composing and comparing machine learning model implementations written in Julia and other languages.
+MLJ (Machine Learning in Julia) [@MLJ] is a toolbox written in Julia that provides a common interface and meta-algorithms for selecting, tuning, evaluating, composing and comparing machine model implementations written in Julia and other languages.
 More broadly, the MLJ project hopes to bring cohesion and focus to a number of emerging and existing, but previously disconnected, machine learning algorithms and tools of high quality, written in Julia.
 A welcome corollary of this activity will be increased cohesion and synergy within the talent-rich communities developing these tools.

-In addition to
-other novelties outlined below, MLJ aims to provide first-in-class model composition capabilities.
+In addition to other novelties outlined below, MLJ aims to provide first-in-class model composition capabilities.
 Guiding goals of the MLJ project have been usability, interoperability, extensibility, code transparency, and reproducibility.

 ## Why Julia?